 The Company's risk profile is mainly driven by its exposure to the investment markets.
-Market risk forms around 50% of the total risk portfolio of GCLI.
-The second largest exposure (26% of undiversified SCR) arises from credit risk mainly in relation to investment holdings (bonds, deposits, cash at bank), an intercompany loan and reinsurance recoverables.
-The third material risk exposure of GCLI, underwriting risk, is the result of the insurance operations of the Company.
+Market risk forms around 55% of the total risk portfolio of LifeStar.
+The second material risk exposure of LSI, underwriting risk, is the result of the insurance operations of the Company and forms around 25% of the total risk portfolio of LifeStar.
+The third largest exposure (17% of undiversified SCR) arises from credit risk mainly in relation to investment holdings (bonds, deposits, cash at bank), an intercompany loan and reinsurance recoverables.
 The exposure to operational risk is relatively small.

-The risk profile of GCLI as at 31 December 2018 was in line with its risk strategy.
+The risk profile of LifeStar as at 31 December 2020 was in line with its risk strategy.